computational-psychology/mlds/README.rst

 - Python modules: numpy, subprocess, multiprocessing and rpy2 (>=2.3.10)

 - R (>=3.0), with the *MLDS* and *psyphy* packages already installed.
 - Optional but recommended: *snow* package in R.

+To install python modules, use the package manager of your sytem (in Debian, apt-get) R packages can be installed from CRAN or using the files provided in this repository (mlds/mlds/CRAN)

 Installation
 ============

 - Install all requirements.
-Follow *README_install.txt*.
-- Clone the repository from github.
+- Clone the repository from github  (*git clone https://github.com/TUBvision/mlds.git*)
-- For adding multi-thread functionality, follow *README_snowpackage.txt*
+- For adding multi-thread functionality, also install the package *snow* in R.
-- Run the tests: in directory *mlds/mlds/test*, execute *python -m unittest discover*.
+- Run the tests: go to the directory *mlds/mlds/test* and execute: *python -m unittest discover*.
 All tests should pass.